MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 ## Summary

 The display:none and non-visible cross-origin iframes are throttled when rendered cross-process, but they aren't throttled if they're rendered same-process.
-This leads to unpredictable behavior for developers, who may not know the underlying process model being used to render the page.
-This iframe scenario could also be used by malicious actors to probe and see whether a browsing session has site/origin isolation enabled.
-Throttled iframes lose access to `requestAnimationFrame` and `ResizeObserver`, so the different throttling approaches will affect web developers.
-This policy will standardize throttling, so it applies to all cross-origin iframes, regardless of whether they are same-process or cross-process.
+This scenario leads to unpredictable behavior for developers, who may not know the underlying process model used to render the page.
+Also, with this iframe scenario malicious actors can probe and see whether a browsing session has site/origin isolation enabled.

+Throttled iframes lose access to `requestAnimationFrame` and `ResizeObserver`, so the different throttling approaches affect web developers.
+This feature standardizes throttling, so it applies to all cross-origin iframes, regardless of whether they are same-process or cross-process.

 > [!NOTE]
 > "non-visible" means a non-zero area frame that's outside the viewport.

 ## Objective

 Iframe throttling is a Blink mechanism that tries to reduce layout and rendering overhead.
 Frames that are throttled only undergo partial layout, and `requestAnimationFrame` and `ResizeObserver` don't operate when a frame is throttled.
-For technical reasons, cross-origin iframes that are placed in a different process than their parent, and that are either display:none or non-visible (that is, not in the viewport, but have non-zero size), are throttled.
+For technical reasons, cross-origin iframes that are placed in a different process than their parent, and that are either display:none or non-visible are throttled.
 Currently a cross-origin frame that's rendered in the same-process as its parent aren't throttled, leading to different behavior based on a process model.
-When enabled, this policy will throttle all cross-origin, display:none or non-visible frames, which gives  consistent behavior between the same-process and cross-process cases.
+When enabled, this policy throttles all cross-origin, display:none or non-visible frames, which gives  consistent behavior between the same-process and cross-process cases.

 ## Content license